-We complete a number of acquisitions during each year.
+We have completed a number of acquisitions in recent years.
 We remain subject to the following risks associated with these transactions:

 Integrating successfully: Integrating multiple acquisitions' operations, depending on their size, is a complex, time consuming and costly process.
 Not completing all components of the integration in a timely manner could have a material adverse effect on our business, results of operations, cash flows or financial position.
 The difficulties of integrating acquisitions include: